Updated June, 2021

 Checklist for Iowa Agricultural Employers

-This checklist is an overview of points to consider as farmers prepare to hire one or more employees for their farm operation.
-References and contact information are provided for each area.
-Please do not consider this checklist to be exhaustive, as it is impossible to list everything an employer should know to comply with state and federal laws.
-This checklist will become outdated over time as laws and requirements change.
-This tool is meant to provide guidelines in a variety of areas; the checklist should not be consider legal advice.
+This checklist should not be considered legal advice, but merely a resource guide.
 Consult with personal qualified tax, accounting, insurance and legal advisers as they will be familiar with the farm business, and can provide expert advice on specific needs.
 Also consult with state and federal officials who will be familiar with changes in laws and requirements.

 - Purdue University Extension - Developing and Implementing Sound Hiring Practices

 - University of Vermont - Agricultural Labor Management

 - University of California - Practical Steps to Employee Selection,